Why Expats Never Leave Busan: A Local Fisherman’s Perspective.

 Why Staying Makes Sense

-Busan doesn’t convince people to stay with excitement or trends.
+Busan doesn’t try too hard to impress you with trends.